Voyager 2: Interstellar mission

 In July 1994, an attempt was made to observe the impacts from fragments of the comet Comet Shoemaker–Levy 9 with Jupiter.
 The craft's position meant it had a direct line of sight to the impacts and observations were made in the ultraviolet and radio spectrum.
 Voyager 2 failed to detect anything, with calculations showing that the fireballs were just below the craft's limit of detection.

 On November 29, 2006, a telemetered command to Voyager 2 was incorrectly decoded by its on-board computer—in a random error—as a command to turn on the electrical heaters of the spacecraft's magnetometer.
 These heaters remained turned on until December 4, 2006, and during that time, there was a resulting high temperature above 130 °C, significantly higher than the magnetometers were designed to endure, and a sensor rotated away from the correct orientation.
-As of this date it had not been possible to fully diagnose and correct for the damage caused to Voyager 2s magnetometer, although efforts to do so were proceeding.

 On August 30, 2007, Voyager 2 passed the termination shock and then entered into the heliosheath, approximately 1 e9mi closer to the Sun than Voyager 1 did.
 This is due to the interstellar magnetic field of deep space.
 The southern hemisphere of the Solar System's heliosphere is being pushed in.

 On April 22, 2010, Voyager 2 encountered scientific data format problems.
 On May 17, 2010, JPL engineers revealed that a flipped bit in an on-board computer had caused the problem, and scheduled a bit reset for May 19.
 On May 23, 2010, Voyager 2 resumed sending science data from deep space after engineers fixed the flipped bit.
-Currently research is being done regarding marking the area of memory with the flipped bit off limits or disallowing its use.
-The Low-Energy Charged Particle Instrument is currently operational, and data from this instrument concerning charged particles is being transmitted to Earth.
-This data permits measurements of the heliosheath and termination shock.
-There has also been a modification to the on-board flight software to delay turning off the AP Branch 2 backup heater for one year.
-It was scheduled to go off February 2, 2011 (DOY 033, 2011–033).